rvjh/Insurance_Premium_Prediction/README.md

 ### 1. Dataset loading and preprocessing of dataset:
         * At the begining I loaded some important libraries for the preprocessing like pandas, matplotlib, seaborn etc.
         * Next checked the null values if present.
+### 2. EDA
+       * In this step i checked what are the colums present and their datatypes.
+       * unique values present
+       * converted the categorical features into numerical by using pandas get_dummies
+### 3.